Meeshbhoombah/dripos-migration-database/README.md

 # Dripos Migration Database

-A data migration application that let's users move Stripe customers into MongoDB through a interface purpose-built for simple migrations.
+A data migration application that enables users to move Stripe customers into MongoDB through a interface purpose-built for simple migrations.

 ## Features